 Spearheaded by The University of Wyoming School of Energy Resources (SER), a driving force for clean energy research, Wyoming CarbonSAFE investigates the feasibility of the practical, secure and permanent geologic storage of carbon dioxide (CO2) emissions.
 Wyoming CarbonSAFE tests this by utilizing CO2 emissions coming from coal-based electricity generation facilities, like the ITC.

 Campbell County and Gillette, located in Northeastern Wyoming, are home to a community of hard-working individuals, industry leaders and optimal conditions to transform coal into greener energy.
-Carbon Valley is the driving force behind carbon studies, bringing the broader concept of “Silicon Valley” innovation to Wyoming.
+C-Valley is the driving force behind carbon studies, bringing the broader concept of “Silicon Valley” innovation to Wyoming.